ucsb-cs9/w21/_lab/lab04.md

 ## `testFile.py` pytest

 This file will contain unit tests using pytest to test if your `solveMaze` functionality is correct.
 Think of various mazes (with or without solutions and different sizes) and check to see if the traversal is correct according to these instructions.
-Write your tests first in order to check the correctness of your recursive function.
+Write your tests first in order to check the correctness of your function.
 Again, Gradescope requires `testfile.py` to be submitted before running any autograded tests.
 You should write at least one test where a solution exists (different than the one provided in these instructions), and another test where a solution does not exist.
 Remember that testing can help you debug your algorithm and ensure your functionality works as expected.

 An example of how we could write a pytest using the maze above using pytest: